1981 Spanish coup attempt

-A coup d'état was attempted in Spain in February 1981 by elements of the Civil Guard and the Spanish military.
-The failure of the coup marked the last serious attempt to revert Spain to a Francoist government and served to consolidate Spain's democratization process.
+A coup d'état was attempted in Spain in February 1981 by right-wing, Francoist elements of the Civil Guard and the Spanish military.
+The failure of the coup marked the last serious attempt to revert Spain to a Francoist state and served to consolidate Spain's democratization process.
 King Juan Carlos I played a major role in foiling the coup, and the monarchy emerged with renewed legitimacy as a result.

-The coup began on 23 February 1981 when Lieutenant-Colonel Antonio Tejero, along with 200 armed Civil Guard officers, stormed the Congress of Deputies chamber in Madrid during a vote to swear in Leopoldo Calvo-Sotelo as President of the Government.
+The coup, which became known in Spain as 23F, (Note: Although, as can be seen in the references, the most widespread form is 23-F, and the Royal Spanish Academy (RAE)'s orthography accepts both the form with and without a hyphen as correct, the RAE recommends writing it 23F, as the hyphen is unnecessary.) began on 23 February 1981 when Lieutenant-Colonel Antonio Tejero, along with 200 armed Civil Guard officers, stormed the Congress of Deputies chamber in Madrid during a vote to swear in Leopoldo Calvo-Sotelo as President of the Government.
 The officers held the parliamentarians and ministers hostage for 18 hours, during which the King denounced the coup in a public television broadcast, calling for rule of law and the democratic government to continue.
 The royal address fatally undermined the coup, and the hostage-takers surrendered the next morning and all deputies were freed.
 A simultaneous coup attempt, executed by Captain General Jaime Milans del Bosch in Valencia, also failed.
 Tejero, Milans del Bosch and a third conspirator, General Alfonso Armada, were sentenced to thirty years in prison.
 In 1988 the Spanish Supreme Court suggested pardoning Alfonso Armada and Tejero; the government of Felipe González pardoned the former.

+On 24 February 2026, following the 45th anniversary of the coup d’etat, the Spanish Government declassified confidential documents from the event.